wilyarti/script_task/Readme.md

 This first line of the CSV file will be ignored and should not contain data other than column names.

 You will also need a computer capable of running PHP (such as Linux, *BSD or Mac).

 ### Prerequisites

 This software requires PHP > 7.2.x and MySQL > 5.7.
+There are no other dependencies.

 ### Installing
 To install simply copy the file into a directory that is in your path (~/bin) and run:
 > user_upload.php
+or
+> /path/to/file/user_upload.php

 You will need to make the file executable if you want to run it directly.
 > chmod +x user_upload.php